Man who faked job as spiritual counselor while sexually abusing minor sentenced to life in prison

 The victim told investigators that she first had sex with Ortner in November 2017 when she was 15 after he pressured her to do so.

-Prosecutors said Ortner gifted the youth eagle feathers to win her trust, as well as trust from her family.
+Prosecutors said Ortner gave the youth eagle feathers to win her trust, as well as trust from her family.

 During his trial, two other women testified that Ortner groomed them as minors and sexually abused them.